-Third-party agencies (PDF) are certified by the Manufactured Housing Program staff to perform as Design Approval Agencies (DAA) and/or Quality Assurance Agencies (QAA), enforcing design and construction approval of commercial modular, special purpose commercial modular, and multi-unit manufactured homes designated for sale in California.
+Third-party agencies (PDF) are certified by the Department of Housing and Community Development's (HCD's) Manufactured Housing Program staff to perform as a Design Approval Agency (DAA) and/or a Quality Assurance Agency (QAA), enforcing design and construction approval of commercial modulars (CMs), special purpose commercial modulars (SPCMs), and multifamily manufactured homes (MFMHs) designated for sale in California.
 Third-party agencies, once approved, provide these services as a small business acting on behalf of HCD.

 Third-Party Agency Certification Approval—Procedures for Quality Assurance Agency

-For Commercial Coach, Special Purpose Commercial Coach, Multi-Unit Manufactured Home, the following items are required when applying for a Third-Party Agency Certification Approval:
+For CMs, SPCMs, and MFMHs, the following items are required when applying for a Third-Party Agency Certification Approval:

-- Required forms: The forms HCD-MH 471 (PDF) are required for each person listed in the ownership structure.
+- Required forms: Form HCD-MH 471 (PDF) is required for each person listed in the ownership structure.

 - Organizational Structure: An organizational chart listing the names and job classifications of all persons subject to approval.

-- List of California Engineer(s)/Architect(s) on DAA staff, including all staff, managers, supervisors, engineers, and architects who have not been previously approved by the Department of Housing and Community Development (HCD).
+- List of California Engineer(s)/Architect(s) on DAA staff, including all staff, managers, supervisors, engineers, and architects who have not been previously approved by HCD.

-All Third-Party Agents are required to report monthly to HCD using the MH 473 form.
-The report is due by the fifteenth of each month.
-The report provides information on all the activities of the Quality Assurance Agency (QAA) currently under contract in that reporting month.
-The MH 473 must be sent with the HCD 441 and HCD 442 forms which detail each manufacturer’s production for each unit type (CM, SPCM, MUMH, FBH).
-If there has been no activity or no production by one of your client manufacturers, enter each manufacturer’s name and write “No inspection/insignia issued this month” on the HCD 473 form adjacent to the manufacturer’s name.
-Refer to California Code of Regulations, Title 25, Chapter 3, Section 4880 for more details.
+All third-party agencies are required to report monthly to HCD using form MH 473.
+The report is due by the 15th of each month.
+The report provides information on all the activities of the QAA currently under contract in that reporting month.
+The MH 473 must be sent with forms HCD 441 and HCD 442, which detail each manufacturer’s production for each unit type (CM, SPCM, MFMH, Factory-Built Housing).
+If there has been no activity or no production by one of your client manufacturers, enter each manufacturer’s name and write “No inspection/insignia issued this month” on form HCD 473 adjacent to the manufacturer’s name.
+Refer to Title 25, California Code of Regulations, Chapter 3, Section 4880 for more details.
 For an overview of the monthly reporting process, check the Manufactured Housing Monthly Reporting Requirements (PDF).

-Third-Party Agency and Inspector Forms for Commercial Modular, Special Purpose Commercial Modular, Multi-Unit Manufactured Housing Units
+Third-Party Agency and Inspector Forms for Commercial Modulars, Special Purpose Commercial Modulars, and Multifamily Manufactured Homes

-For Quality Assurance Inspector to inspect Commercial Coach, Special Purpose Commercial Coach and Multi-Unit Manufactured Home Units, the following items are required when applying for a Third-Party Inspector Approval:
+For the Quality Assurance Inspector to inspect CMs, SPCMs, and MFMHs, the following items are required when applying for a Third-Party Inspector Approval:

-- Notice of Applicant Verification Requirements for Obtaining or Renewing Public Benefits-HCD Form 1 (PDF)
+- HCD Form 1 - Notice of Applicant Verification Requirements for Obtaining or Renewing Public Benefits (PDF)

-- Notice of Third-Party Contract or Contract Termination, Form MH/FBH 433 (PDF)
+- HCD MH/FBH 443 - Notice of Third-Party Contract or Contract Termination (PDF)

-- Application for Design Approval Agency and/or Quality Assurance Agency Approval--HCD-MH 470 (PDF)
+- HCD-MH 470 - Application for Design Approval Agency and/or Quality Assurance Agency Approval (PDF)

-- Form Absence of Conflict of Interest Statement HCD-MH 471 (PDF)
+- HCD MH 471 - Absence of Conflict of Interest Statement (PDF)

 A Quality Assurance Inspector 'Original' applicant must satisfy the following provisions of ASTM Standard E 541, Part B, 14 and T25, CCR, Chapter 3, 4856 (PDF):